elephantsofneptune/presidency/README.md

 This is a mock exercise to create a voting app for a Presidential Election.
 This is by no means representative of the actual US electoral process :p

+An example of a working app can be found here: *https://presidency.herokuapp.com/

 ## Duration
 8 Hours